 By April, 15th of their Senior year, students complete and present their Honors Thesis for the honors and prizes.
 They submit it in three hard copies, respecting the formatting specifications provided below.

 By May, 1st the Honors Thesis committee informs the students of the outcome of their decision.
 Honors and prizes are assigned.
 The committee will provide publishing options to students whose work has resulted in a highly original scholarship piece.

 An example of a LAIC Honors Thesis that turned into a peer-reviewed publication can be found here.

 The Senior Seminar is a requirement for all LAIC Majors in their senior year.
 It is a thematic research course that is not specifically related to the thesis process and that requires a substantial essay on the theme of the seminar.
 Honors Thesis writers need to take the Senior Seminar in the Fall, in order to devote the Spring to the writing of their Honors thesis.

 The Honors Thesis length should be between 40 and 50 pages.
 The recommended font is Courier 12 for all text: main body, headers, footnotes, and bibliography.
 The main text should be double spaced; extended in-text quotations and all footnotes should be single spaced.
 Do not right justify the text.
 All pages should have one-inch margins all around and a header with the author’s last name and the page number.
 Use MLA-style format throughout.

 Include a cover page with the following information centered on the page: the author’s full name, the title of the thesis, and the name of the advisor.

-Three hard copies of the thesis should be deposited in the mailbox of Professor Alessandra Russo, Director of Undergraduate Studies, in the department’s main office (Casa Hispánica 101) by April, 15.
+Three hard copies of the thesis should be deposited in the mailbox of Professor Bruno Bosteels, Director of Undergraduate Studies, in the department’s main office (Casa Hispánica 101) by April, 15.

 The faculty also awards two prizes every year.